Nima-Yeganeh/Nima-Yeganeh/znotes/3_docker/QA.md

 Docker will use latest as a default tag when no tag is provided.
 Docker push is the command used to push images to docker repository.

+Which of the following statements is true?
+We should always set the USER instruction in Dockerfile.

+Which of the following is not part of the Redis APIs? retrieval API

+True:
+get API
+post API

+How do container links work in Docker?
+By adding entries in the /etc/hosts file in the recipient container to map IPs to container names

+Which of the following statements is not true?
+"version: 2" must be specified at the root for all docker compose file.

+True:
+Port mapping is defined as <host_port>:<container_port> format in docker compose file.
+A typical use of Volume is to share data between container and host machine.

+Which of the following docker compose commands will update existing Docker image? docker-compose build